Collective modes and terahertz near-field response of superconductors: Introduction

-We now discuss the physics of the collective modes and their coupling to light.
 The phase (Anderson-Bogoliubov-Goldstone) mode (heavy blue dashed line in Fig.~\ref{fig:parameter_regime}) is the order parameter phase fluctuation.
 It is accompanied by a superfluid density oscillation \cite{Bogoljubov1958} which in the presence of long range Coulomb interaction converts this mode into a plasmon \cite{Anderson1963}.
-In two dimensions (2D), the plasmon has a $\omega\sim \sqrt{q}$ dispersion, shown as the red line in Fig.~\ref{fig:parameter_regime} and discussed in section~\ref{sec:plasmons}.
+In two dimensions (2D), the plasmon has a $\omega\sim \sqrt{q}$ dispersion, shown as the red solid line in Fig.~\ref{fig:parameter_regime} and discussed in section~\ref{sec:plasmons}.
 The plasmons directly couple to near field radiation.
 In multi layer systems, mutual screening leads to branches of acoustic (linearly dispersing) plasmons (not shown in Fig.~\ref{fig:parameter_regime}).
 These acoustic plasmons also couple to THz near field probes, see section~\ref{sec:double_layer}.

-In the presence of abundant normal carriers as happens for example close to $T_c$, the Coulomb potential of the superfluid density fluctuation can be screened and as a result, the gapless phase mode known as the Carlson-Goldman (CG) mode \cite{Carlson1975} (purple line in Fig.~\ref{fig:parameter_regime}), appears.
-This mode is discussed in section~\ref{sec:CG}.
+In the presence of abundant normal carriers as happens for example close to $T_c$, the Coulomb potential of the superfluid density fluctuation can be screened and as a result, one finds two modes: a charge-neutral gapless mode (the so-called Carlson-Goldman (CG) mode \cite{Carlson1975}) in which the normal and superfluid densities oscillate out of phase, and the usual plasmon (phase mode) in which the two densities oscillate in phase and the dispersion is controlled by the Coulomb interaction.
+The CG mode is discussed in section~\ref{sec:CG}.

-The amplitude (Higgs) mode (green line in Fig.~\ref{fig:parameter_regime}) is the gap amplitude fluctuation which couples to EM linear response only when particle hole symmetry is broken \cite{Littlewood1982, Cea2014, Cea2015} and only at non-zero $q$ because electron density fluctuation is needed to locally perturb the density of states and then the gap.
+The amplitude (Higgs) mode (green line in Fig.~\ref{fig:parameter_regime}) is the gap amplitude fluctuation \cite{Volkov.1974, Littlewood1982, Cea2014, Cea2015} which couples to EM linear response only when particle hole symmetry is broken and only at non-zero $q$ because electron density fluctuation is needed to locally perturb the density of states and then the gap.
 The coupling is suppressed by the small parameter $\Delta/E_F$, as discussed in section~\ref{sec:higgs}.
-Note that the Higgs mode does couple to far field radiation through third order nonlinear response which has been demonstrated experimentally \cite{Katsumi2018,Nakamura2019,Shimano2020}.
+Therefore, the large momentum electric field from the near field tip \cite{Basov2014a, Lundeberg2017, Dias2018} would be the suitable probe of this mode, and the ideal samples are bilayer and multilayer superconductors, as we will show in the following.
+The Higgs mode does couple to far field radiation in non equilibrium \cite{Krull.2014} or through third order nonlinear response as has been reported experimentally \cite{Matsunaga.2013,Katsumi2018,Nakamura2019,Cui.2019,Shimano2020}; the nonlinear coupling is however rather small and may not be sufficient to account for the measured signal \cite{Cea.2016,Udina.2019}.